OnkelTem/gss-craft-calc/README.md

 # Craft Calculator for Google Spreadsheets

-Implements Google Spreadsheets extension function `=craftCalc()` for calculating resources required for crafts in games.
+Implements a Google Spreadsheets extension function `=craftCalc()` for calculating resources required for crafts in games.

 It's totally game agnostic so you can use it for ANY game with crafting.